shrehalko/kickstarter-analysis/README.md

 ## <a name="OverviewProject"></a>Overview of Project
+### <a name="Background"></a>Background
 Louise is an upcoming playwright, who wants to start a crowdfunding campaign to help fund her play "Fever".
 She is estimating a budget of $10,000.
-Hence we need to analyze the crowdfunding data to see if there are any specific factors that make the project campaign sucessful. we will help Louise to set up her own campaign and set her up for success.
-Using excel to analyze the current site data will help her gain a greater understanding of campaigns from start to finish and will be able to set her campaign to mirror other successful ones in the same category. we will help Louise kickstart her production.
+Hence we need to analyze the crowdfunding data to see if there are any specific factors that make the project campaign sucessful.
+We will help Louise to set up her own campaign and set her up for success.
+Using excel to analyze the current site data will help her gain a greater understanding of campaigns from start to finish and will be able to set her campaign to mirror other successful ones in the same category.

+### <a name="Purpose"></a>Purpose
+To help Louise, I am performing an analysis on the Kickstarter crowdfunding campaigns.
+This data has been collected from the past crowdfunding projects from 2009 to 2017, in various categories as theater,food,music etc. By Analyzing this data we will gain insights as to how the various campaigns fared in relation to their funding goals, launch dates etc. For this purpose I am using **MS Excel** and will build my analysis using **pivot charts and tables, conditional formatting, VLOOKUP, CountIf** and other excel formulas.

 ## <a name="AnalysisandChallenges"></a>Initial Analysis

 1. Before starting the analysis, we gazed through the data given.
 We organized and sorted the data by segregating the category and sub-category from the
 'Category and Subcategory' column.
-We filtered our data on "theatre" category and "Plays" subcategory.
+We filtered our data on "theater" category and "Plays" subcategory.
 2. We changed the "Launched Date" and the "deadline" columns from the "Unix time stamp" format 'to a standard date format.
 3. We did this so as to analyze the duration of the campaigns and understand if the success of the camapign is dependent on when it was launched.
 4. With the help of bar charts we analyzed in which months were the campaigns most successful.
 This will help Louise understand the best time to launch her play.